kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-31-gulp-tutorial-14-deploying-the-website.markdown

 - rsync
 ---

-This is the 14th and (for now) last part of my series *Introduction to Gulp.js*.
-I may come back later to this series to add additional tasks.
+This is the 14th of my series *Introduction to Gulp.js*.
 Today I will write a task to sync the files of my Jekyll site to my webserver.

 {% figure image-figure attribution %}
 <img src="{{ site.url }}/assets/images/artikel/gulp-tutorial-14.jpg" alt="A fluffy bunny with a Big Gulp">